ANP-Granular/ParticleTracking/docs/source/installation/rodtracker.md

 - Python `>=3.8` is installed
 - pip `!=22` is installed (see [this issue](https://github.com/pypa/pip/issues/10851) for explanation)
 - Git is installed
+- It is strongly recommended to install RodTracker from a fresh virtual environment (created with `venv`)
 ---

 0. Upgrade your version of `pip`.